ckcherry23/Asteroid-Strike/README.md

 The sequence diagram of how a cannon ball is launched is as follows:

 ![Cannon Launch](./CannonLaunch.png)

-## Rules of the Game
-*Asteroid Strike* is a space-themed Peggle clone where the player launches a cannon and tries to hit all the targets with a limited number of balls.

-### Cannon Direction
-The ball can be launched by first aiming the cannon and then triggering the launch as follows:

-1. Pan/drag across the gameplay area, to aim the cannon towards the location of the pan gesture.
-The cannon will tilt to indicate the direction it is pointing towards.

-2. Tap on the gameplay area to launch the cannon in the existing direction of the cannon.

-By dragging/panning across the screen, the cannon can be aimed in all directions from left to down to right.
-It cannot be aimed upwards.
-In usual mathematical graphs, if the cannon is at the origin, the angles allowed are in the third and fourth quadrants.

-The cannon cannot be launched when the previous launch is not completed yet.

-### Win and Lose Conditions

-### Classic Mode
-* Win condition: All orange pegs (Mars planets) are cleared.
-* Lose condition: All balls are used up and there is at least one orange peg (Mars planet) left.

-### Beat The Score Mode
-* Win condition: The player's score is higher than the target score before or at the time when the timer is complete.
-If the ball has not exited the gameplay area yet when the timer is up, the glowing pegs are still counted in the score.
-* Lose condition: The player's score is lower than the target score when the timer is complete.

-### Siam Left, Siam Right Mode
-* Win condition: No more balls are left and none of the pegs were hit or lit up.
-* Lose condition: A peg has been hit or lit up.

-## Level Designer Additional Features

-### Peg Rotation
-Both circular pegs and rectangular blocks can be rotated.

-To rotate a peg or block, tap on it in the level designer.
-There will be a rotation slider in the bottom-right UI of the screen.
-The peg or block can be roatted to a full 360 degrees or any angle in between.

-### Peg Resizing
-To resize a peg or block, tap on it in the level designer.
-There will be resize sliders in the bottom-right UI of the screen.
-For circular pegs, there is a size slider, and for rectangular blocks, there are 2 sliders for both height and width.
-The peg or block can be resized to any size upto 4 times its original size in area.

-## Bells and Whistles
-### Theme
-Space theme is used throughout the game.
-* Balls are asteroids
-* Pegs are planets
-* Rectangular blocks are unarmed spaceships
-* The bucket is a blackhole

-### Gameplay UI
-Added UI to show the user the following information:
-* Number of balls left
-* Number of orange pegs left
-* Score
-* Timer
-These are shown or hidden based on the game mode.

 ## Tests
 The test plan for *Asteroid Strike* consists on unit tests and end-to-end testing.
 The models can be unit tested whereas the contorllers and views and tested during manual playtesting.